summercms/dns-blocklists/README.md

 *Affiliate and tracking links (referral domains) that appear frequently on offer web pages, in emails or in search results are allowed in my lists.
 These are mostly called only after manual clicking on a link and are not used to display advertising.
 If these are blocked, the first hit links from search results, for example, no longer work.*

-*Referral domains have been removed from all lists except the ultimate list!*
+*[Referral domains](whitelist-referral.txt) have been removed from all lists except from the ultimate list, only some of them were removed but not all!*

 *There are users who want to block referral domains anyway, so for each list I show the domains that were whitelisted because of referral.
 You can see them in the list of [used sources](usedsources.md) behind the link "whitelisted referral domains" per list.
 This list can then be used as a blocklist to "undo" the whitelisting of referral domains.*